 This post on FAM (Fertility Awareness Methods) is for your knowledge and education.
 For a short summary on other methods of contraception (birth control pills, patches, rings, IUDs etc) read here.
 By reading this post I hope you walk away more knowledgeable about your body, more empowered when it comes to your reproductive health and simply a little more fascinated by the female body…because it is so complex, yet impressive and awesome. 🙂

 Birth control pills, patches and rings, IUDs, shots and implants are 99% effective (give or take a few tenths of a percent) when used perfectly.
 Male condom use is 98% effective when used perfectly and FAM is 95-97% effective when used perfectly.
 Of course, there is always human error, so the more room for error, the less effective these methods become.
 The efficacy of birth control pills, patches and rings decreases to around 92% when you account for this error…something we call “actual use.”
 The Depo Provera shot and IUDs have minimal error involved, therefore the “actual use” and perfect use efficacy are relatively the same.
 Male condom use efficacy drops to 85% when accounting for human error and FAM drops to 75% when accounting for error.
 FAM involves more factors and human interpretation which can create more room for error.
-So while I think it’s really important to know that, I think it’s also important to know that the more you learn your body and use FAM effectively, the closer the efficacy of this method is to that 95-97% range.
+So while I think it’s really important to know that, I think it’s also important to know that the more you learn your body and use FAM accurately, the closer the efficacy of this method is to that 95-97% range.

 FAM isn’t right for every woman, but it is an option for every woman.
 My hope is simply to provide information.
 Regardless of whether you’re married or single or a mom or never plan on becoming pregnant, FAM can be a liberating way for us women to learn our bodies and menstrual cycles, enabling us to work with our bodies instead of against them.